SMT-COMP/smt-comp/rules/rules25.md

     If the logic features algebraic datatypes, the benchmark file may contain any number of **declare-datatype(s)** commands.

 -   **(assert \...)**
     A benchmark file may contain any number of **assert** commands.
-All formulas in the file belong in the decladarkred logic, with any free symbols decladarkred in the file.
+All formulas in the file belong in the declared logic, with any free symbols declared in the file.

 -   **:named**